-Also in 2004 Beta celebrating its 100 years of business by making its return to 4-strokes, first with a new generation of enduro bikes, then two years later to its range of trials models.
+Also in 2004 Beta celebrated its 100 years of business by making its return to 4-strokes, first with a new generation of enduro bikes, then two years later to its range of Trials models.

 Beta developed a new RR enduro line and produced four-stroke engines from 400cc to 525cc.
 In 2012 they began introducing 250cc and 300cc 2-stroke engines.

 2013 saw the introduction of the RR two-stroke range and it has been an outstanding bike since its first year of production.

 In 2014 the new Xtrainer 300 was released.
 The Xtrainer was designed as a general-purpose enduro bike for non-professionals.
 It is powered by a 300cc two-stroke engine and features a lower seat height and utilizes more cost-effective chassis components.